Coherent-Partners/spark-python-sdk/README.md

     print(response.data)
 ```

-Explore the [examples] and [documentation] folders to find out more about the SDK's capabilities.
+Explore the [examples] and [docs] folders to find out more about the SDK's capabilities.

 > **PRO TIP:**
 > A service URI locator can be combined with other parameters to locate a specific